tableau/tableau-viz-lwc-samples/README.md

 -   By cloning and installing the [tableau-viz-lwc](https://github.com/tableau/tableau-viz-lwc) project from GitHub

 How you install the Tableau Viz Lightning web component determines how you need to install the sample.
-The differences are described in the following instructions.
+If you installed the component from the AppExchange, you need to make a modification to one of the configuration files for the sample.
+The following instructions describe how to install the sample for both scenarios.
 These instructions assume that you are using a [Developer Edition Org](https://developer.salesforce.com/signup) or a sandbox.

 1. Open a Command or Terminal window and authorize the org where you installed the the Tableau Viz component from AppExchange.
 Provide it with an alias (**mydevorg** in the following command):

     ```
       sfdx force:auth:web:login -s -a mydevorg
     ```

-1. Clone this (**tableau-viz-lwc-samples**) repository:
+1. Clone this repository (**tableau-viz-lwc-samples**) :

     ```
     git clone https://github.com/tableau/tableau-viz-lwc-samples

     ```

 1. Navigate to the directory of the repository you just cloned.

     ```
     cd tableau-viz-lwc-samples